nelisss/GarLeveltoDO/README.md

 - Garmin Connect csv: from https://connect.garmin.com/modern/activities, scroll down as far as you want and press Export CSV.

-  - Only the activities that are loaded on the page will be exported into the csv file.
+  - Only the activities that are loaded on the web page will be exported into the csv file.
 This can cause problems when you want to export a lot of activities.
 However, I don't know of any other way to batch export activities into a csv file.

 - Strength Level csv: from https://my.strengthlevel.com/username/workouts (replace username with your username), scroll down to the bottom of the page and press Export CSV.